BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/playstyle.md

 layout: page
 ---

-### Healing doesn't really have a rotation, and its important to be flexible in whatever situation you're in.
-Use this as a guideline
+### Healing doesn't really have a rotation and its important to be flexible in whatever situation you're in.
+Use this as a guideline;

 ---
 1. Use <a href="https://www.wowhead.com/spell=20473/holy-shock" data-wowhead="spell=20473"></a> on cooldown for either damage or healing.